CSJ486/zx-spectrum-tape-image-editor/README.md

 *When reporting a bug, please include as much detail as possible, including your device, browser, and the steps to reproduce the error.*

 ## 🛠️ Tech Stack
+Made by: Google Gemini Flash, Pro, & ChatGPT.
 Built entirely with Vanilla HTML5, CSS3, and JavaScript. **Zero external libraries.** * **Canvas API:** Used for pixel-perfect attribute clash rendering and extended video modes (Mode 4, Timex Hi-Color).

+*   **Canvas API:** Used for pixel-perfect attribute clash rendering and image scaling.
 *   **Web Audio API:** Used for highly accurate cassette tape synthesis and Schmitt-trigger edge-detection decoding.

 ## 👤 Creator & Credits